 To enable a sustainable lumber supply, we appropriately maintain and regenerate forest resources by following the management policy formulated for each zone.
 In timber resource recycling zones where we manage artificial forests, we maintain the cycle of felling, planting, and growing trees, thereby ensuring a sustainable, stable supply of lumber from needle-leaved trees such as cedar and Japanese larch.
 In addition, in selective natural forest cutting zones, we keep forests vital and sound by promoting thinning and selective cutting (lumbering selected trees) within a range not exceeding their growth, as well as appropriate natural regeneration (sprouting young trees from seeds which fall to the ground naturally).
 Thus, we aim to achieve sustainable supply of timber from broad-leaf trees.
 In natural forests, a wider variety of tree species coexist than in artificial forests.
 Accordingly, a high level of knowledge and skill is necessary when managing natural forests.
 We therefore strive to improve our knowledge and skill through initiatives such as inviting a Swiss forester with a wealth of knowledge on the management of natural forests to teach.

 In Japan, many natural forests were replaced with artificial forests in the post-war period.
 Therefore, the depletion of forest resources, particularly the depletion of broad-leaf trees growing in natural forests, has been a chronic problem.
 Accordingly, furniture manufacturers have been forced to rely on imported timber, which constitutes the majority of the raw materials they use, because many of their products are made of timber from broad-leaf trees.
 We are attempting to convert parts of artificial forests into natural ones in our efforts to restore broad-leaf tree resources.
-In addition, we are advancing a model project to introduce corporate cafeteria tables and office furniture made of timber from broad-leaf trees produced in our company-owned forests at the head office, to promote the cyclical use of timber from broad-leaf trees produced in Japan.
+In addition, to promote the cyclical use of timber from broad-leaf trees produced in Japan, we have chosen our own offices as the places to begin.
+We utilized timber from broad-leaf trees produced in our company-owned forests for the tables in the company cafeteria of the Head Office, as well as the office furniture, etc. including meeting tables and chairs for Sapporo Office, where the forest management division is located.

 Supplying timber from forest thinning to society

-Forest management training taught by a forester from Switzerland
+Forest management training taught by foresters from Switzerland

 A big table at the corporate cafeteria of the new Head Office